brunobotelhobr/My-POC-Ransomware/README.md

-# My-Python-Ransonware
+# My-Python-Ransomware
-POC of a Ransonware.
+POC of a Ransomware.

 #Warning
 This can encrypt for real your files for real, be careful.